This blog may contain affiliate links. Read our disclosure policy for more info.

 6. Go Bungy Jumping

-Many people aren’t aware that you can actually bungy jump at the top of Bob’s Peak.
-Run by AJ Hackett, this is possibly the bungy with the best views of Queenstown and also something you could sneak in before lunch, dinner, a luge ride or any of the other activities!
+Up at Bob’s Peak is one of the locations where you can bungy jump in Queenstown.
+Run by AJ Hackett, this is possibly the bungy with the best views of Queenstown and also something you could sneak in before lunch, dinner, a luge ride, or any of the other activities!

 Take it from me, a bungy jump is one of the best ways to make a good day better!